 Oracle Financials Cloud IntegrationPublished on: Author: Stefan van Glabbeek Category: Oracle

 For one of our clients we built a proof of concept for integration with the Oracle Financials Cloud using web services.
-The client will use BizTalk for the integration, but for our proof of concept we used SOAPUI.
+The client used BizTalk for the integration, but for our proof of concept we used SOAPUI.

 One of the requested services was an outbound interface from Oracle to a data warehouse.
-A report had already been created in OTBI, the output of which had to be sent to the data warehouse as a CSV file.
+A report had already been created in OTBI, and the output had to be sent to the data warehouse as a CSV file.

 According to the Oracle documentation, the web service erpIntegrationService – operation exportBulkData should be used.
 With this operation, you can specify the necessary process, which will then run in Oracle as a scheduled process.
-Within the SOAP message to be used, there is also a tag for a callback service.
-This tag should include a URL of a callback web service that still needs to be created, in this case in BizTalk.
-When the message is fired to Oracle, Oracle will send a message to the callback service when the OTBI process is ready.
-From then on, another operation needs to be used: getDocumentForDocumentId.
+Within the SOAP message, there is also a tag for a callback service.
+This tag should include a URL of a callback web service that still needs to be created.
+In this case, in BizTalk.
+After the message is fired to Oracle, Oracle will send a message to the callback service when the OTBI process is ready.
+Now you need to use another operation: getDocumentForDocumentId.
 This operation allows us to download the output of our OTBI process and send it to the data warehouse.

 - Used submitESSJobRequest to start the OTBI process.
 The operation answers with the unique request-id.